Japan says South Korea fails to grasp North Korea threat with scrapping of pact

 The Trilateral Information-Sharing Agreement (TISA) between the United States, Japan and South Korea, which Japan and South Korea will revert back to after their GSOMIA ends, specifies a narrower range of information to be shared, Kim said.

-Under the TISA, the countries can share information about North Korean nuclear and missile threats, while GSOMIA’s range was wider, including information “directly or indirectly related to” North Korean nuclear or missile threats, Kim said.
+Under the TISA, the countries can share information about North Korean nuclear and missile threats, while GSOMIA’s range included information “directly or indirectly related to” North Korean nuclear or missile threats, Kim said.

 Reporting by Tim Kelly and Kiyoshi Takenaka TOKYO; Joyce Lee and Hyonhee Shin in SEOUL; Editing by Paul Tait, Robert Birsel